 A Korean research team at Seoul National University created a wearable hand robot called the Exo-Glove Poly II that can aid the disabled who lost hand mobility.
 The robot can detect user’s intention by collecting the behaviors with machine learning algorithm.

-They developed a method based on a machine learning algorithm that predicts user intentions for wearable hand robots by utilizing a first-person-view camera.
-Their development is based on the hypothesis: user intentions can be inferred through the collection of user arm behaviors and hand-object interactions.
+The researchers developed a method based on an algorithm that predicts user intentions for wearable hand robots by using a first-person-view camera.
+Their development is based on the hypothesis that user intentions can be inferred through the collection of user arm behaviors and hand-object interactions.

 The machine learning model used in this study, Vision-based Intention Detection network from an EgOcentric view (VIDEO-Net), is designed based on this hypothesis.
 VIDEO-Net is composed of spatial and temporal sub-networks, where the temporal sub-network is to recognize user arm behaviors and the spatial sub-network is to recognize hand-object interactions.